 The second barrier this blog seeks to break is the unhealthy and close-minded conceptions of the Christian faith.

-If the goal of the church is to offer the Gospel of Jesus Christ to the world and invite them into the Kingdom of God, and to transform the world into the Kingdom here and now…sadly, we’re having some problems.
+If the goal of the church is to offer the Gospel of Jesus Christ to the world, to invite them into the Kingdom of God, and to transform the world into the Kingdom here and now…sadly, we’re having some problems.
 In our current incarnation of Christianity, there’s plenty of human-made artificial barriers to God’s grace, aren’t there?

 Something must be done.

 The first stage is recognizing these barriers (internal and external).
 The second stage is to use hacking to streamline access to the source of Christianity for yourself and for others.
 It is this process that we turn to next.